 Case Study: QLogic

 QLogic Truescale was the precursor to Intel Omnipath, which was the precursor to Cornelis Networks.
-Instead of offload, they wanted onload: CPU-mediated communication for scalability.
+Instead of offload to a smart NIC, they wanted onload: CPU-mediated communication for scalability.
 It was a verbs-compliant fabric that natively spoke a different interface called psm.

-PSM was a messaging-oriented fabric.
-I think of it as RDMA UD with variable message sizes.
-It injected small payloads inline, and large payloads were DMA’ed on both the send and receive paths using transient connection mechanisms called TID/TIDflows.
+Truescale was a messaging-oriented fabric.
+I think of it as RDMA UD with large datagram sizes.
+It injected small payloads inline into a packet, and large payloads were DMA’ed on both the send and receive paths using transient connection mechanisms called TID/TIDflows.

 From what I understand, PSM had CBFC but no link-level retry (LLR).
 It had a software-based go-back-N-style recovery.
 I think link-level retry requires a smarter HCA, which they were trying to avoid, at least for the first generation.
-Software-based retries in that fabric do add an extraordinary amount of jitter because of arbitrary timeouts, but they’re triggered because of some other fabric/driver bugs, and not because of packet drops.
+I have observed software-based retries in that fabric to add an extraordinary amount of jitter, when triggered, but it is triggered by some residual bugs and high timeouts, and not by packet drops.

 Case Study: SRD in Amazon EFA